ChainSafe/game-docs-v2/docs/v2.6/9_sample-scripts-and-chain-interactions.md

 ## EVM Sample Scripts

 ### IPFS Upload
-Uploads to IPFS, you will need to obtain your storage api secret and bucket id from ChainSafe's storage [here](https://app.storage.chainsafe.io/).
+Uploads to IPFS, you will need to obtain your storage API secret and bucket id from ChainSafe's storage [here](https://app.storage.chainsafe.io/).

 ``` csharp
 using System.Collections.Generic;